giulianopz/programming/README.md

-## Useful resources for newbies in Java for web-oriented programming:
+## Useful links and resources for newbies in Java to learn the technology stack commonly used for backend web development:

 1. [Web Developer RoadMap](https://github.com/kamranahmedse/developer-roadmap)